zthxxx/react-dev-inspector/README.md

 ## Introduction

-This package allows users to jumping to local IDE code directly from browser React component by just a simple click, which is similar to Chrome inspector but more advanced.
+This package allows users to jump to local IDE code directly from browser React component by just a simple click, which is similar to Chrome inspector but more advanced.

 ### Preview

 online demo: https://react-dev-inspector.zthxxx.me

-> press toggle hotkey (`ctrl⌃ + shift⇧ + commmand⌘ + c`) then move mouse and click to try it out.
+> press hotkey (`ctrl⌃ + shift⇧ + commmand⌘ + c`), then click the HTML element you wish to inspect.

 screen record gif (8M size):